Liz Truss holds back-to-back farewell parties at Chequers

 Ms Truss survived just 45 days in No 10

-Liz Truss is holding a series of parities at Chequers, the prime minister’s countryside residence, this weekend in a bid farewell to ministers and staff who supported her fleeting premiership.
+Liz Truss is holding a series of parties at Chequers, the prime minister’s countryside residence, this weekend in a bid farewell to ministers and staff who supported her fleeting premiership.

 Ms Truss survived just 45 days in No 10, consigning herself to the history books as Britain’s shortest serving prime minister.